Searching "Focused Content Channels" Instead of The Web

 In the new interactive world any advantages that legacy media thought they had were easily trumped by the consumer’s new power to go online and get information and answers they wanted immediately from the new media entities no matter what their brand or masthead.

-These new publishing entities (The Auto Channel among them) understood the reality of the web and published content as text, video, audio and images, not monthly or weekly or daily but minutely, digital information and data curated by professional editors and producers made instantly available to everyone online in the world.
+These new publishing entities (The Auto Channel among them) understood the reality of the web and published content as text, video, audio and images, not monthly or weekly or daily but minute-by-minute - digital information and data curated by professional editors and producers made instantly available to everyone online in the world.

 Search Engines Powered The Auto Channel.com to Success; Those Were The Day’s My Friend, We Thought They’d Never End